-Moreover, you can long press anything on your feed and tap on ‘Continue on PC’ to see that file open on your computer in real time.
-This feature needs a little buffing up, but still, it works for most of the times.
-This feature comes handy if you are a Windows and Android user looking for some connectivity in both the platforms.
+Moreover, you can long press anything on your feed and tap on ‘Continue on PC’ to see that file open on your computer in real-time.
+This feature comes in handy if you are a Windows and Android user looking for some connectivity on both platforms.

 Overall, Microsoft Launcher is a full-fledged launcher replacement for Android.
 Although the application is still in beta, I did not face any glitches while I was trying the application.
-It’s been around four days I am using Microsoft Launcher on my primary phone, and I am not disappointed at all.
-The launcher offers great functionality and smooth experience which is consistent throughout the device.
-There are a few more features that we have not covered in this post, download the launcher to experience them.
-In future, we expect that the launcher will bring in more functionalities like ‘Continue on Windows’ to Android.
-All in all, a great launcher that is simple, flexible and fluid.
+It’s been around four days I have been using Microsoft Launcher on my primary phone, and I am not disappointed at all.
+The launcher offers great functionality and a smooth experience which is consistent throughout the device.
+There are a few more features that we have not covered in this post; download the launcher to experience them.
+In the future, we expect that the launcher will bring in more functionalities like ‘Continue on Windows’ to Android.
+All in all, a great launcher that is simple, flexible, and fluid.